coraliepf/FAQ-accordion-card/README.md

 # Frontend Mentor - FAQ accordion card challenge

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).
+This is a solution to the [FAQ accordion card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).

 ## Table of contents